kumahq/kuma-website/docs/docs/dev/documentation/dps-and-data-model.md

 ## Dataplane Entity

-A `Dataplane` entity must be passed to `kuma-dp` when instances attempt to connect to the control-plane.
+A `Dataplane` entity must be passed to `kuma-dp` when instances attempt to connect to the control plane.
 On Kubernetes, this operation is [fully **automated**](#kubernetes).
 On Universal, it must be executed [**manually**](#universal).